Teachers will keep quitting

 The early days Covid were mind-bending, which perhaps explains why we seem to have collectively blocked them from memory.
 Grief, fear, and anxiety were palpable, but there was something else in the air: a sense of expanded possibility.
 The social safety net was suddenly strengthened and expanded, borders and flight routes were shut off, and daily political press conferences became must-watch TV.
 If all this could happen, surely anything could?

-I remember thinking at the time that Covid might turn out to be a productive disruption to education.
+I remember thinking that Covid might turn out to be a productive disruption to education.
 My school’s administration, normally fixated on results and achievements, was suddenly saying the most important thing we could do was to be caring and stable influences in childrens’ lives – and it even seemed like they meant it.
 Tests were cancelled.
 Assessment, the centre of school life around which all else revolved, was suddenly on the periphery, as was externally imposed, standardised curriculum.
 We were encouraged to meet kids where they were at and consider their needs.
 Teachers were allowed to experiment with new software and technologies for learning, trusted to use their own judgement as to what would work under utterly unfamiliar circumstances.
 I thought we might be seeing an early glimpse of the more humane schools of the future.

 As economies slowed down and carbon emissions dipped, many of use hoped naively that the pandemic marked an obvious and immediate political turning point, and was ushering in a new world.
 We all know how that went.
 The ‘shock doctrine’ as theorised by Naomi Klein came into full effect.
 The crisis was ultimately used as an excuse for deregulation and ‘disaster capitalism’ (Australia’s ‘gas-fired recovery’ being one example).